dreadwrr/Recentchanges/README.md

 Scan the system index independently with scan IDX from the main hybrid analysis to catch files that have a different checksum but same modified or faked modified time.  <br><br>

-Add to path from settings buttom <br>
+Add to path from settings button <br>
 Commands: <br>
 ./recentchanges <br>
 ./recentchanges search <br>